parrt/msds692/notes/sockets.md

 ## Goals

 A program running on a computer can access any of the files on the disk (with sufficient permissions), but how does the program access data on a different computer?
 We do it all time with the web.
 A web browser shows a file that actually comes from a different computer.

-These notes explain enough about how networks and network communication work so that we can  successfully:
+These notes explain the background we need to understand how networks and network communication work so that, later, we can successfully:

 * pull data from network sources
 * create web servers that provide data services